TheRoboticClan/Autonomus1/t-photos/README.md

-Fotos del equipo
+Photos Of The Team
 ====

-The Robotic Clan está compuesto por Moisés Palacio, Antonio Pérez y Nathan Jolly.
+The Robotic Clan it's made up of Moisés Palacio, Antonio Pérez y Nathan Jolly.